 Upon arrival at Tribhuwan International airport, our representative will be awaiting you to welcome with Nepal Sanctuary Treks placard.
 You will be then escorted and transfer to hotel.
 Further details and short preliminary briefing will be provided after transferring to the hotel.
 Stay overnight in Hotel.

-After an early breakfast, we head off by private vehicle for Jiri which is 220 km from Kathmandu.
+After having an early breakfast at the hotel, you will head on for a long drive to Jiri which is 220 km from Kathmandu.
 The drive goes all the way through Kodari road (Tibet road) then turns off to Jiri & passes through the Bhotekoshi (River) which is one of the well-known rivers for the water based activities such as rafting and kayaking.
 After that, we traverse the bridge of the river falling down from Tibet border.
-We stay overnight in Jiri
+After passing many villages, we arrive at today’s destination Jiri.
+The marvelous Jiri Valley, known as Nepal’s Switzerland and the Gateway to Everest, is a small town with around 16,000 population.
+And this place is reputed for its snow-clad mountains, green ambiance, and its clean environment.

-After breakfast, we climb the forested area to the east to a pass at 2400m /7874 ft.
+Todays’ trail led through small hamlets and fields of millet and all around were hazy views of tall green mountains and deep valleys.
+These mountains are 2,000-3,000 meters tall but are merely foothills here in the Himalayas.
+After breakfast, we climb the forested area to the east to a pass at 2,400m /7,874 ft.
 Then the trail descends slowly to Mali and the Yelung Khola.
 We traverse the bridge and walk down to the Khimti Khola, crossing it on a suspension bridge into Shivalaya for overnight.

 - Walking through forest with hills on both sides